vignif/carla-parking/README.md

 park.py implements a basic parking policy for autonomous cars based on geometric information This script spawns:
 * one ego vehicle in x=61.4, y=-7.62, z=0.05
-* two vehicle inside the parking location a side of the ego vehicle respectively in x=60.4, y=-10.62, z=0.05 and x=47.0, y=-10.62, z=0.05
+* two vehicles inside the parking location a side of the ego vehicle respectively in x=60.4, y=-10.62, z=0.05 and x=47.0, y=-10.62, z=0.05
-* a camera attached to the ego vehicle for future sensor based parking policy
+* a camera attached to the ego vehicle for future sensor-based parking policy
 * Carla world set to Town 03 [carla_maps](https://carla.readthedocs.io/en/latest/core_map/#carla-maps)

-all the vehicles are rotated of 180' in order to be correctly in line with the street
+all the vehicles are rotated 180' to be correctly in line with the street

 tested env:
 1. Ubuntu 18.04.3 LTS